sigu-training/clinical_genomics/index.md

 ### Compute statistics with Picard CollectHsMetrics

-Collect Hybrid Selection (HS) Metrics tool computes a set of metrics that are specific for sequence datasets generated through hybrid-selection.
+**Collect Hybrid Selection (HS) Metrics** {% icon tool %} tool computes a set of metrics that are specific for sequence datasets generated through hybrid-selection.
 Hybrid selection is the commonly used protocol to capture specific sequences for targeted experiments such as exome sequencing.

 In order to run this tool you need a file with the aligned sequences in BAM format, and files with the intervals corresponding to bait and target regions.
 These files can be generally obtained from the website of the kit manufacturer.